FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 ### timer

-The optional trigger `timer` can be set to run the pipeline on a cron timer.
+The optional trigger `timer` can be set to run the pipeline on a timer.
 The expression must be a valid cron expression:
 [Online Cron Tester](https://crontab.guru/)